live-wire/journal/README.md

         - **NodePort** - Also creates a clusterIP and additionally also forwards specified ports (from each pod) to all the Nodes in the cluster.
         - **LoadBalancer** - External LoadBalancer service usually proviced by cloud provider.
         - `kubectl get endpoints` to see where the traffic is mapped from a service.
+        - **Ingress** - With Ingress, you can easily set up rules for routing traffic without creating a bunch of Load Balancers or exposing each service on the node.
+This makes it the best option to use in production environments.

 ```
 apiVersion: v1